 This engagement ring features a moonstone center stone, ideal for someone who wants a classic look but doesn’t want a diamond.
 The emerald cut with the sparkling halo has a beautiful geometric look.

-Soma Rose Cut Diamond with Blue Sapphire Halo Ring
+Bario Neal Soma Rose Cut Diamond With Blue Sapphire Halo Ring

 Halo rings typically feature diamond accent stones, but this ring is proof that colored gemstones also look gorgeous.
 The small sapphires make this ring truly special.

 Price at time of publish: $5,500